osohq/oso/docs/content/python/new-roles/examples.md

 Notice the last argument to `resource` is `_` instead of `roles`.
 This indicates it is unused.

 Now, we can assign the issue action to a repository role.
-Notice the `"issue:read"` permission for `repo_write` below:
+Notice the `"issue:read"` permission for `writer` below:

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/authorization.polar"